patriceo/vickrey-demo/README.md

 # vickrey-demo
 Requires Java >= 8
+Scala SDK used: 2.11.7

-Output should be like this:
+Both versions (Java&Scala) output should be like this:

 * => Test: testVickreyAuction
 * Auction buyer = E